Brian Teta: The View

-In August of 2015, two months after Late Show ended, Teta was named Co-Executive Producer of The View at ABC, joining the show in its 19th season.
+In August 2015, two months after Late Show ended, Teta was named Co-Executive Producer of The View at ABC, joining the show in its 19th season.
 ABC tapped Teta to produce Live from Hollywood: The After Party with Anthony Anderson, the network's post-Oscars show.

 Teta became Executive Producer on September 1, 2017, ahead of the debut of Season 21 of The View.
 Since Teta joined the show, The View has been nominated for 26 Daytime Emmy awards, including 4 nominations for Teta for Outstanding Talk Show / Entertainment and 1 nomination and win for Outstanding Talk Show / Informative.

 Personal life

 Teta resides in Rockville Centre, New York, with his wife Heather and their two daughters.
 He is an avid New York sports fan, rooting for the New York Giants and the New York Yankees.
 Teta, a lifelong comic book fan, was made a part of the Marvel Universe in April, 2006 when he was mentioned in Ms. Marvel Vol. 2, Issue #1, written by Brian Reed and illustrated by Roberto De La Torre, referencing his role as a talent booker for The Late Show with David Letterman.